ca-ruz/telegram-gmail-agent-bot/README.md

 ## Features

 *   **Natural Language Assistant:** Manage your community hands-free.
-The bot understands plain Spanish for adding, editing, or deleting events (optimized for talk-to-text dictation).
+The bot understands plain Spanish for adding, editing, or deleting events (optimized for voice notes and talk-to-text dictation).
+*   **AI Voice-to-Text:** Send voice messages directly to the bot.
+It uses OpenAI Whisper to transcribe your instructions and perform actions automatically.
 *   **Calendar Management:** Create, edit, and delete Google Calendar events directly from Telegram with the `/addevent`, `/editevent`, and `/deleteevent` commands.
 *   **Proactive AI Marketing:** Automatically detects new calendar events and offers to generate AI-powered flyers and Telegram posts using GPT-4o and DALL-E 3.
 *   **Interactive Refinement:** Don't like a draft?
 Just reply to it with instructions (e.g., "Make it more professional") and the AI will regenerate it.